With so many retirement planning options out there, it’s easy to get overwhelmed. And you don’t want to make a rush decision, either.

 10. Who is responsible for advising employees?

-To encourage participation, it’s important that your employees are well-informed about all their options.
+To encourage participation, it’s important that your employees are well-informed about all their retirement planning options.

 A survey released in 2010 found that four out of five employers feel that their employees don’t know as much as they should about retirement investing, according to the Transamerica Center for Retirement Studies.